 - Explain how a task should be completed by providing clear instructions.

 - Provide Models of what outcomes should look like or name the steps for success.

 - Create time for Practice and ‘lighten the load’ by providing scaffolds and supports where necessary.

+Our departments have their own internal policies that follow the principles outlined here.
 If your child ever requires assistance with their homework, we run many homework clubs and clinics.
 Please contact the respective Head of Department to find out more about the support that is available.
 Show My Homework is also a quick and easy way for your child to contact their teacher and ask a question should they need any additional guidance.